King's Valley II

-King's Valley II: The Seal of El Giza is a game for the MSX1 and 2 computers by Konami in 1988.
+King's Valley II: The Seal of El Giza is a game for the MSX and MSX2 computers by Konami in 1988.
 It is a sequel to King's Valley from 1985.

-The MSX2 version only saw a release in Japan.
-The same goes for a very rare "contest" version.
+The MSX2 version was only released in Japan.
+It has minor changes: the music was remixed and some of the items and backgrounds recolored.
+A rare "contest" version was also only available in Japan.
 The contest was about making levels with the games' built-in level editor, held by four Japanese MSX magazines, two of them are MSX.FAN and Beep.
 The winners of this contest received a gold cartridge with the twenty custom stages on it.
 Custom levels can be saved to either a disk or tape, and the levels are interchangeable between both the MSX1 and MSX2 versions.

-Story
+Plot

 The game is set into the far future, when inter-planetary archaeologist Vick XIII makes a shocking discovery: The pyramids on Earth are malfunctioning devices of alien origin, with enough energy to destroy Earth.
 It is up to Vick to switch off the core functions of El Giza.